Euclid Quick Data Release (Q1): The evolution of the passive-density and morphology-density relations between $z=0.25$ and $z=1$: Discussion

 There are no uncertainties reported in the GAEA dataset.
 In order to understand the impact of the uncertainties in \Euclid\ data on our results, we must assign uncertainties to the GAEA data.
-To do this, we begin with the distribution of uncertainties in photometric redshift, stellar mass, and SFR from \Euclid, in narrow bins.
-For the stellar mass and the SFR, these uncertainties are on the logarithmic quantities.
-We then bin the GAEA values according to the same bins as the \Euclid\ data.
-The median uncertainty and standard deviation of the \Euclid\ uncertainties in each bin are used to construct a Gaussian distribution, from which a value is randomly chosen as the uncertainty.
-This value is either added or subtracted to the GAEA quantity, resulting in a new value which is representative of a real value with observational uncertainty.
-From this we select passive galaxies in the same way as before, except now the new value for sSFR contains observational-like uncertainties in the stellar mass and the SFR.
+Ideally we would run GAEA (or some other simulated dataset) through \texttt{NNPZ} so as to recover `observed' values for simulated data in the same way as in Q1.
+This is not available at the time of doing this work, but will be available in the future.
+In the meantime, we achieved this in an approximate way.
+We began with the distribution of uncertainties in photometric redshift, stellar mass, and SFR from \Euclid, in narrow bins.{ It should be pointed out that, rather than drawing from a multi-variate distribution for all quantities at once (as is the case for \texttt{NNPZ}), we pulled from each distribution separately.
+Thus, this method is an approximation.} For the stellar mass and the SFR, these uncertainties are on the logarithmic quantities.
+We then binned the GAEA values according to the same bins as the \Euclid\ data.
+The median uncertainty and standard deviation of the \Euclid\ uncertainties in each bin were used to construct a Gaussian distribution, from which a value was randomly chosen as the uncertainty.
+This value was either added or subtracted to the GAEA quantity, resulting in a new value that was representative of a real value with observational uncertainty.
+From this we selected passive galaxies in the same way as before, except now the new value for sSFR contained observational-like uncertainties in the stellar mass and the SFR.
+We also obtained measurements for the local density using these observation-like quantities.